js816/bikesharing/README.md

 ## By Individual Riders

 Additional insight could be gained if the data had a unique, anonymous ID for each rider.
 Understanding additional factors could provide a greater depth of knowledge.
-These could include:  the average number of rides taken by each subscriber/customer and how often a rider switches bikes to avoid the charge after 30 minutes for customers and 45 minutes for subscribers.
+These could include:  the average number of rides taken by each subscriber/customer and how often a rider switches bikes to avoid the additional charge after 30 minutes for customers and 45 minutes for subscribers.

 ## Additional Visualizations